Questions regarding the Fall Recreation Program? We're happy to help!

 The MISA schedule (5th-12th grade) is not created by NYSA, but rather by the MISA administrator who works hard to take into consideration all the various factors for each club influencing the overall schedule.
 Because there are many more factors that go into organizing the MISA schedule, the MISA game schedule takes even more time to get posted!

-Generally, the MISA game schedule for High School teams is posted on or before Aug 15.
+Generally, the MISA game schedule for High School teams is posted mid-August..

-The MISA game schedule for 5th/6th & 7th/8th is typically posted on or before Aug 25.
+The MISA game schedule for 5th/6th & 7th/8th is typically posted after Labor Day.

 When do games begin?